arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 - Two programmable alarms.
 - Timestamp feature, which can be used to save the calendar content.

 The `Arduino Mbed OS Opta Boards` core has built-in libraries that let you use the device's onboard RTC, the `WiFi`, and `mbed_mktime` libraries; let's walk through an example code demonstrating some of the module's capabilities.
-The sketch below connects an Opta™ device to a Wi-Fi® network, synchronizes its onboard RTC with an NTP server using the [`NTPClient` library](https://www.arduino.cc/reference/en/libraries/ntpclient/), and prints the current RTC time to the Arduino IDE's Serial Monitor every 5 seconds.
+The sketch below connects an Opta™ device to a Wi-Fi® network, synchronizes its onboard RTC with an Network Time Protocol (NTP) server using the [`NTPClient` library](https://www.arduino.cc/reference/en/libraries/ntpclient/), and prints the current RTC time to the Arduino IDE's Serial Monitor every 5 seconds.
 Install the `NTPClient` library using the Arduino IDE's Library Manager.

-**Note:** You need to create first a header file named `arduino_secrets.h` to store your Wi-Fi® network credentials.
+You need to create first a header file named `arduino_secrets.h` to store your Wi-Fi® network credentials.
 To do this, add a new tab by clicking on the ellipsis (the three horizontal dots) button located on the top right of the Arduino IDE 2.0.

 ![Creating a tab in the Arduino IDE 2.0](assets/user-manual-16.png)

-Enter the following code on the header file:
+Put `arduino_secrets.h` as the "Name for new file" and enter the following code on the header file:

 ```arduino
 char ssid[] = "SECRET_SSID"; // Your network SSID (name)
 char password[] = "SECRET_PASS"; // Your network password (use for WPA, or use as key for WEP)
 ```

+Replace `SECRET_SSID` with the name of your Wi-Fi® network and `SECRET_PASS` with the password of it and save the project.
 The example code is as follows:

 ```arduino
 /**